|

 The trace Window normally only displays messages when virtual COM ports are created or removed, or the virtual serial port driver is restarted.

-timestamp and name of the COM port.
-You can also enabled the Hex
+the timestamp and name of the COM port.
+You can optionally select the

-Display checkbox to show the data in hexadecimal numeric format
+Hex Display checkbox to show the data in hexadecimal numeric

-instead of the default ASCII code format, and you can enable Auto
+format instead of the default ASCII code format, and you can select

-Scroll checkbox to have the window scroll as more data is logged.
+the Auto Scroll checkbox to have the window scroll as more data

 Enabling the Trace can be a valuable tool for troubleshooting misconfigured